My Fair Lady (Broadway cast recording)

-Background and production
+Background and recording

 The original Broadway production of My Fair Lady opened on March 15, 1956, at the Mark Hellinger Theatre and became an instant sensation.
 CBS, Columbia Records' parent company, had invested between 360,000 and 400,000 in the show in exchange for ownership stakes and the rights to produce the cast recording.
-This gamble paid off spectacularly, as the musical's success guaranteed high demand for the album, prompting Columbia to fast-track its production.
+Goddard Lieberson, president of Columbia Records and a visionary advocate for musical theatre, spearheaded the project.